SampleEnvironment/SECoP/rfcs/RFC-002-schemata.rst

 **For commands:**

 ``argument``
-  Human readable explanation of the arguments including datainfos.
-``result``
-  Human readable explanation of the return value and its datainfo.
-``properties``
+  The list of argument datainfos, or "none".
+TODO ``result``
+  The return value datainfo, or "none".
+TODO ``properties``
   The properties that are possible on this entity.
 ``optional``